 Step 2: Repair Any Adverse Accounts

-Once you’re able to see your credit report, you might notice adverse accounts at the top of your report.
+Once you’re able to see your credit history, you might notice adverse accounts at the top of your report.
 These are accounts that have been sent to collections or bills that are past due.
 Underneath that section will be your accounts that are in good standing.
 You’ll also be able to see the balances on those accounts if balances still remain.

 How is your credit score calculated?